numeristical/introspective/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-ML Inspector could always use more documentation, whether as part of the
+ML Insights could always use more documentation, whether as part of the
-official ML Inspector docs, in docstrings, or even on the web in blog posts,
+official ML Insights docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/sampathweb/ml_inspector/issues.
+The best way to send feedback is to file an issue at https://github.com/numeristical/introspective/issues.

 If you are proposing a feature: